notion-enhancer/notion-enhancer/DOCUMENTATION.md

 | author  | **required:** see below: original extension creator                                             | _string_ or \<object\> |
 | options | **optional:** see below: options made available in the enhancer menu (accessible from the tray) | _array\<object\>_      |
 | hacks   | **optional:** see below: code inserted at various points                                        | _object_               |

+> a module that with the primary function of being a hack should be tagged as an extension,
+> while a module that has the primary function of adding styles should be tagged as a theme.

 #### author